Canon Law in action: Were the Papal States a “perfect society”?

 Victor Hugo's account is backed up by a memorial in Rome's Piazza del Popolo to two Carbonari, who were beheaded in 1825 by order of the pope.
 (The Carbonari was a secret society which aimed to establish democracy, a dangerous position to take in the Papal States.)
 These two men were executed “without proof and without defence”.

-How little had changed in the papal states since mediaeval times is also shown by a petition from the mid-19th century.
-It was submitted to the pope by Baron Solomon Rothschild on behalf of the Jews living there and lists in great detail the hardships facing them.
+How little had changed in the papal states since mediaeval times is also shown by the continued existence of the last remaining Jewish ghetto in the world.
+(This was depicted about 1880 by Ettore Roesler Franz.)
+Some 30 year earlier a petition was submitted to the pope by Baron Solomon Rothschild on behalf of the Jews living in the Roman ghetto, listing in great detail the hardships facing them.

 Rothschild complained in particular about the confinement of the Jews in the ghetto, the ban on the possession of property outside the ghetto, the prohibition on the exercise of the professions and of many other occupations, the annual carnival rites of degradation, the heavy annual special levies they were subjected to, their exclusion from Rome's hospitals, the obligation of attending forced conversionary sermons (by then just four times a year), and other such burdens.